microsoft/WindowsAppSDK/specs/AppLifecycle/Activation/AppLifecycle Activation.md

 function multiple times, if required.
 For example, an app could register for ".jpg" and ".bmp" filetype activations at one point, and then later also register for ".png".

-Each registered filetype must be unique for the app.
+An app can register a specific filetype only once.
 To allow for the case where the app determines the combination of options at runtime (and potentially changes the combinations at a later time), where an app registers the same filetype multiple times, the latest registration is honored and overwrites any previous registrations.

 In the existing platform, UWP apps can only register one startup activation extension.
-However, for packaged desktop apps, multiple startup extensions are permitted, and each one can specify a different executable..
+However, for packaged desktop apps, multiple startup extensions are permitted, and each one can specify a different executable.

+The following example shows how an unpackaged Win32 Desktop app can use the new registration APIs to register for one or more activation kinds.

 ```c++
 int APIENTRY wWinMain(